PlantPhenoOntology/ppo/documentation/ppo-pdf.md

 # The Plant Phenology Ontology: Term Definitions and Documentation

-This documentation corresponds with the October 20, 2017 release of the PPO ([https://raw.githubusercontent.com/PlantPhenoOntology/ppo/master/releases/2017-10-20/ppo.owl](https://raw.githubusercontent.com/PlantPhenoOntology/ppo/master/releases/2017-10-20/ppo.owl)) and is supplementary material for: Stucky et al. 2017.
-The Plant Phenology Ontology: A new informatics resource for large-scale integration of plant phenology data (_to be updated once the manuscript is accepted_).
+This documentation corresponds with the October 20, 2017 release of the PPO ([https://raw.githubusercontent.com/PlantPhenoOntology/ppo/master/releases/2017-10-20/ppo.owl](https://raw.githubusercontent.com/PlantPhenoOntology/ppo/master/releases/2017-10-20/ppo.owl)) and is supplementary material for: Stucky et al. (2018) The Plant Phenology Ontology: A new informatics resource for large-scale integration of plant phenology data. _Frontiers in Plant Science_. doi: 10.3389/fpls.2018.00517.
 The most recent version of this documentation is available at [https://raw.githubusercontent.com/PlantPhenoOntology/ppo/master/documentation/ppo.pdf](https://raw.githubusercontent.com/PlantPhenoOntology/ppo/master/documentation/ppo.pdf).

 ## Contents